Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Planetary and observation parameters

 \section{Planetary and observation parameters}

-Our MCMC analysis requires as input the planetary mass, radius and Fe/Si mole ratio for the two planets we consider as test-case in this work, TRAPPIST-1 c and 55 Cancri e.
+Our MCMC analysis required as input the planetary mass, radius, and Fe/Si mole ratio for the two planets we considered as test cases in this work, TRAPPIST-1 c and 55 Cancri e.
 Their values and references are shown in Table \ref{tab:planet_data}.
-To determine the surface temperature at which the atmosphere is in radiative-convective equilibrium, the stellar effective temperature, stellar radius, and semi-major axis are needed, as seen in Eq. \ref{eqn:teq}.
-The values we adopt and their references are given in Table \ref{tab:planet_data}.
+To determine the surface temperature at which the atmosphere is in radiative-convective equilibrium, the stellar effective temperature, stellar radius, and semi-major axis were needed, as seen in Eq. \ref{eqn:teq}.
+The values we adopted and their references are given in Table \ref{tab:planet_data}.

-To simulate the observations with JWST in photometry, we assume the atmospheric parameters retrieved in our adaptive MCMC analysis and generate emission spectra with their respective temperature-pressure profiles.
-Consecutively, we bin the emission spectrum using the response functions of each of the MIRI photometry filters\footnote{\url{http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php?id=JWST}} \citep{Glasse15,Piette22}.
+To simulate observations with JWST in photometry, we assumed the atmospheric parameters retrieved in our adaptive MCMC analysis and generated emission spectra with their respective temperature-pressure profiles.
+Consecutively, we binned the emission spectrum using the response functions of each of the MIRI photometry filters\footnote{\url{http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php?id=JWST}} \citep{Glasse15,Piette22}.
 The mean flux, $\langle f_{\lambda} \rangle$, of an emission spectrum, $ f(\lambda) $, observed with a filter with transmission function $R(\lambda)$, is defined in Eq. \ref{eq:filter_mean} \citep{Stolker20}.
-We consider random Gaussian noise of 100 ppm for each filter to derive the uncertainties of the mean flux \citep{lustigyaeger19,Piette22}.
+We considered a random Gaussian noise of 100 ppm for each filter in order to derive the uncertainties of the mean flux \citep{lustigyaeger19,Piette22}.

-For the observation of the emission spectrum of 55 Cancri e, we use Pandexo \citep{Batalha20} to simulate the expected noise.
-Our input includes the stellar effective temperature, and stellar and planet radius (see Table \ref{tab:planet_data}).
-Additional input parameters are found in the database accessible by Pandexo and ExoMast, which are shown in Table \ref{tab:obs_param}.
-We adopt observation and instrumentation variables from \cite{Hu_jwstprop_cnc}.
-We adopt stellar spectrum templates generated by petitRADTRANS \citep{Molliere19} to calculate the planet-to-star flux ratio with our planetary emission spectra.
+For the observation of the emission spectrum of 55 Cancri e, we used Pandexo \citep{Batalha20} to simulate the expected noise.
+Our input included the stellar effective temperature as well as the stellar and planet radius (see Table \ref{tab:planet_data}).
+Additional input parameters can be found in the database accessible by Pandexo and ExoMast, which are shown in Table \ref{tab:obs_param}.
+We adopted observation and instrumentation variables from \cite{Hu_jwstprop_cnc}.